Adiabatic limits and Kazdan-Warner equations: Introduction

 \subsection{Acknowledgements}

 The work presented in this article is part of my doctoral thesis at Stony Brook University.
 I am grateful to my advisor Simon Donaldson for his guidance and support.
-Thanks to Andriy Haydys and Thomas Walpuski for their encouragement and many helpful discussions, and to Gon\c{c}alo Oliveira, Oscar Garcia--Prada, Song Sun, and Alex Waldron for valuable comments on the previous versions of the paper.
+Thanks to Andriy Haydys and Thomas Walpuski for their encouragement and many helpful discussions, and to Gon\c{c}alo Oliveira, Oscar Garcia--Prada, Song Sun, Alex Waldron, and the anonymous referee for valuable comments on the previous versions of this paper.
 I am supported by the \href{https://sites.duke.edu/scshgap/}{\emph{Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics}}.